JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

 that support cancellation and generics with flows, which the Kotlin/Native compiler doesn't yet provide by default.

 The SKIE library augments the Objective-C API produced by the Kotlin compiler: SKIE transforms flows into an equivalent of Swift’s `AsyncSequence`.
-SKIE directly supports Swift `async`/`await`, without thread restriction, and with automatic bi-directional cancellation (Combine and RxSwift require adapters).
+SKIE directly supports Swift's `async`/`await`, without thread restriction, and with automatic bi-directional cancellation (Combine and RxSwift require adapters).
 SKIE offers other features to produce a Swift-friendly API from Kotlin, including bridging various Kotlin types to Swift equivalents.
 It also doesn’t require adding additional dependencies in iOS projects.